-In addition to the searches involving different domains, the ten datasets also vary in whether they were conducted in-lab, sampled from a mostly student population (facial attractiveness dataset 1, matchmaker and trustworthiness dataset 1), or online, sampled from a Prolific population (trustworthiness dataset 2, facial attractiveness dataset 2, foods dataset 1, holidays dataset 1) or in-person sampled from university open day attendees (facial attractiveness dataset 3, foods dataset 2, holidays dataset 2).
+In addition to the searches involving different domains, the ten datasets also vary in whether they were conducted in the lab, sampled from a mostly student population (facial attractiveness dataset 1, matchmaker and trustworthiness dataset 1), online, sampled from a Prolific general population (trustworthiness dataset 2, facial attractiveness dataset 2, foods dataset 1, holidays dataset 1) or in-person, sampled from university open day attendees (facial attractiveness dataset 3, foods dataset 2, holidays dataset 2).
 The datasets also varied in sample size from 20 (facial attractiveness dataset 1, matchmaker dataset and trustworthiness dataset 1) to 75 (Facial attractiveness dataset 2, foods dataset 1 and holidays dataset 1).
 The number of sequences per participants varied from only five (Facial attractiveness datasets 2 and 3, foods dataset 1 and 2 and holidays dataset 1 and 2) to 40 (trustworthiness dataset 2).
 There was also no systematic relationship between the best-fitting models and the number of times potential options were rated in phase 1 or whether there was an intervening distractor task between phase 1 and the full information decision task.
 We note however that our first three studies (facial attractiveness dataset 1, matchmaker dataset and trustworthiness dataset 1) all used the same methods, sample sizes and (mainly student) participant populations and these were the datasets that showed a slight advantage for CS over other BP.
 Perhaps student populations are relatively more susceptible to the reward value of sampling facial stimuli (as with dating apps like Tinder).
 Following on from our demonstration that oversampling might constitute a mix of different strategies, a fruitful line of research might be to confirm whether different populations are more or less likely to use different mixtures of strategies.

 In sum, our study demonstrates the utility of a modelling-based approach.
-We show here that more than one computational strategy (e.g., CS and BP) can give rise to the same apparent behavioural effect – oversampling.
+We show here that more than one computational strategy (i.e., CS and BP) can give rise to the same apparent behavioural effect – oversampling.
 Moreover, fitting parameterised models can help identify individuals disposed to use these different strategies.
 Here, we use this approach to show (a) how oversampling generalises across several image-based choice domains (b) the use of both CS and BP strategies in these domains and (c) how to identify participants using each strategy.
-With increasing use of online and smartphone applications, from ordering a meal online to choosing a date on Tider, more and more decisions are made by accepting and rejecting sequences of images.
+With increasing use of online and smartphone applications, from ordering a meal online to choosing a date on Tinder, more and more decisions are made by accepting and rejecting sequences of images.
 By studying these types of searches, providers and users of services involving such searches can better understand or perhaps even improve the performance of searches in real world settings like these.

 References